mdp-toolkit/mdp-docs/source/examples/examples.rst

 * :ref:`gng` — Capture the topological structure of a
   data distribution.
 * :ref:`lle` — Approximate data with a low-dimensional surface
-  and reduces its dimensionality by learning a mapping to the surface.
+  and reduce its dimensionality by learning a mapping to the surface.

-The following examples are available in mdp examples repository or can be downloaded separately from the last release.
-Some of them are explained with docstrings and come with readme files.

 * `hinet_html.py`__ — Get the HTML representation for a simple hinet network.
 * `benchmark_parallel.py`__ — Simple benchmark to compare the different
   schedulers in MDP.
-* `bayes_guesser.py`__
 * `word_generator.py`__
 * `slideshow.py`__ and `slideshow_double.py`__ — Created slideshows of
   matplotlib plots, demonstrates the slideshow module in MDP.